gregwebs/hamlet.js/README.md

 ## Comments

 Comments begin with a '#' character.
-They are dropped, not converted to html comments.
+When the template is compiled they are removed, not converted to html comments.
 There is no support for html comments.

 ## White space

 Using indentation does have some consequences with respect to white space.
-Not that this is necessarily bad, but it is at least different.

-In the original Hamlet language you must use an explicit notation to add white space.
+This library is designed to just do the right thing most of the time.
+This is a slightly different design from the original Haskell implementation of Hamlet.

-This library uses one similar technique - if you want to have a space within a tag, use a comment on the line.
+If you want to have a space before a closing tag, use a comment sign `#` on the line to indicate where the end of the line is.

 ``` html
 <b>spaces  # 2 spaces are included